[*** stars / *****]

-Scorcese did suggest in an interview that Hugo's isolated life reminded him of his own childhood as an asthmatic kid who was forced to stay indoors.
-Another intimate connection was Scorcese's then 12-year-old daughter.
+Scorsese did suggest in an interview that Hugo's isolated life reminded him of his own childhood as an asthmatic kid who was forced to stay indoors.
+Another intimate connection was Scorsese's then 12-year-old daughter.
 The director's own passion for restoring rare, prized cinema seems to be a deciding factor too.
-Afterall Hugo celebrates the origin of filmmaking, the magic of going to the movies and honors Georges Méliès, the amazingly creative, special effects pioneer.
+After all Hugo celebrates the origin of film making, the magic of going to the movies and honors Georges Méliès, the amazingly creative, special effects pioneer.

 Asa Butterfield is particularly haunting and charming as Hugo, as is Chloë Grace Moretz as Hugo's friend Isabella.
 Ben Kingsley, Jude Law, Christopher Lee and Sacha Baron Cohen shine in their parts too.